Skip to content

 Yes.
 When matching data is available, you can filter the results by foundation or concealer to stay close to the product type you want to shop.
 Keep in mind that concealer and foundation shade rules are different — concealer for under-eyes should be 1-2 shades lighter than your foundation match.

-What do Exact Match and Very Close Match mean?
+What do Best Match and Close Match mean?

 Why is my brand, product, or shade missing?